diffix/test-syndiffix/README.md

 * Use `sdmManager.py updateCsvInfo` whenever new tables are added to a csv directory, or when code has changed and you want to rerun the original ML measures.
 This creates the file `csvOrder.json` in the measures directory.
 * Run `sdmManager.py makeOrigMlRuns` to create `batchOrigMl`.
 * Run `sbatch batchOrigMl` to run ML measures over the original (not synthesized) datasets.
 The purpose of this is to determine which ML measures (i.e. column and method) have the best quality.
-These the the measures to use for comparison with synthetic data.
-This creates the file `OrigMlJobs` in the measures directory, which is used subsequently by the following step.
+These make the measures to use for comparison with synthetic data.
+This creates the original ML measures directory and populates it with one json file per model.
 * Run `sdmManager.py makeMlRuns` to build the SLURM configuration information for doing ML measures (creates the files `mlJobs.json` and `batchMl` in the run commands directory).
 The cmd line parameter `--synMethod=method` can be used to limit the created jobs to those of the synMethod only.
+NOTE: this needs to be run on a machine with more memory than the "submit" machines.
+Suggest pinky03 or brain03.
 * In the run commands directory, do `sbatch batchMl` to do the ML measures
 * Run `sdmManager.py makeQualRuns` to build the SLURM configuration information for doing quality measures (creates the file `batchQual` in the run commands directory)
 * In the run commands directory, do `sbatch batchQual` to do the 1dim and 2dim quality measures.